Vendetta (1991 video game): Controversy and censorship

-Vendetta was censored and edited in some countries when released outside of the Asian market to remove an enemy character who dresses in leather (in a S & M style) and fights by grabbing hold of the playable character and then proceeding to dry hump and lick him; if there are two of these leather-clad enemies on the screen simultaneously, the other one will sometimes dry hump a light pole until the bulbs from it drop on his head, bludgeoning him.
+Vendetta was censored and edited in some countries when released outside of the Asian market to remove an enemy character who dresses in leather and fights by grabbing hold of the playable character and then proceeding to dry hump and lick him; if there are two of these leather-clad enemies on the screen simultaneously, the other one will sometimes dry hump a light pole until the bulbs from it drop on his head, bludgeoning him.
 The character also continues to do the same if the protagonist is down on the floor, and a second type of dog enemy (a Dobermann) was also removed from the game for doing a similar action to the playable characters.
 These aspects of the game were heavily censored particularly in the United States, while the uncensored version was released in Japan, and other countries like Argentina and Brazil.

 Reception

 In Japan, Game Machine listed Vendetta as the third most successful table arcade unit of July 1991.
 In North America, it was the top-grossing new video game on the RePlay arcade charts in September 1991.

 British gaming magazine The One reviewed Vendetta in 1991, reviewing it alongside D.D.
 Crew, calling both "quite excellent" and stating that "one will probably fade into insignificance at the expense of the other.
 If it was up to me, Konami's Vendetta would be the one to take the prizes."
 The One states that Vendetta has "a lot more atmosphere" than D. D. Crew, and praises its graphics as being "moody, much more imaginatively drawn - and the animations are smooth and inventive", despite the game having smaller sprites.
 The review concludes with, "Vendetta has both class and imagination," and calls its gameplay "a cathartic experience".

 Sinclair User magazine awarded it "Best Beat'Em Up Game" in 1991, along with Technōs Japan's WWF WrestleFest.

-A 2022 video game, Final Vendetta, paid homage to Vendetta.
+Damien McFerran of Nintendo Life gave the Arcade Archives version a 9/10 score, calling it one of the best beat 'em ups ever made with its deep gameplay.

-In 2023, Time Extension included the game on their Top 25 "Best Beat 'Em Ups of All Time" list.
+In 2023, Time Extension listed the game as one of the best beat 'em ups of all time.